openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

   - Code or documentation contribution to any of the official project repositories
-  - Individual members, like bug triagers or technical documentation writers can apply for ATC status with the agreement from existing ATC's or TC chair as extra-ATC status.
+  - Individual members, can be granted ATC status by the PTL of an official project and TC approval.
+This is called extra-ATC status.

 - An OpenStack wide status
-- TC seats are elected from and by the group of ATC's
+- TC members are elected by the ATC's

 .. note::